Top 10 Pool Algae Prevention Tips

-Regular use of an algaecide is a great way to help keep algae from ever taking hold in your pool.
-There are many different types of algaecides available, designed to help fight certain kinds of pool algae.
-Algaecides are designed to be used when your pool is clean and algae-free, and will stop algae spores from developing into full-on blooms.
+Regular use of an algaecide is a great way to keep algae from ever taking hold in your pool.
+There are many types of algaecides available, designed to help fight different kinds of pool algae.
+But you don't necessarily have to wait until you have an algae problem to use algaecide.
+You can also use it when your pool is clean and algae-free.
+Used in combination with your primary sanitizer, it will stop algae spores from ever becoming a larger problem.

-To help stop algae before it ever shows up, we recommend using Leslie’s Algae Control, an easy-to-use, multipurpose algae preventer that is safe for most types of pools.
+To help stop algae in its tracks, we recommend using Leslie’s Algae Control.
+It's an easy-to-use, multipurpose algae preventative and treatment that's safe for most types of pools.

 Algae, like all plants, are living organisms that require food and nourishment to survive.
-Phosphates, which can enter your pool through dust, leaves, debris, and swimmer waste such as sweat or oils, act as fertilizer for algae, allowing spores to grow into fully-developed algae blooms.
-By eliminating phosphates, you can stop the growth of algae before it ever begins.
+Phosphates, which can enter your pool through dust, leaves, debris, and swimmer waste like sweat and body oils, act as fertilizer for algae.
+When phosphates are abundant in your pool, it can more easily allow spores to proliferate into full-blown algae blooms.
+By eliminating phosphates, you can greatly hinder algae growth before it ever begins.

 Pool Perfect + PHOSfree is made from 100% natural and safe enzymes, and it is designed to help keep your pool algae-free by getting rid of the phosphates in your pool.
-Just 1 ounce of Pool Perfect + PHOSfree per 2,000 gallons of water, added weekly directly into the skimmer, will help to eliminate phosphates and prevent algae growth.
+If you want the same product with the added benefits of a liquid solar cover, try Leslie's Perfect Weekly.
+No matter which product you choose, weekly applications directly in the skimmer will help eliminate phosphates and prevent algae growth.

-9. Use Pool Magic + PHOSfree when closing pool for the winter
+9. Use Pool Magic + PHOSfree when closing your pool for the winter

 Even when your pool is closed for the winter season, algae can still take hold of your water.
 A week before closing your pool, add one bottle of Pool Magic + PHOSfree for every 20,000 gallons of water, directly into your skimmer.
 Not only will this keep your pool clean and algae-free all winter long, but it will help you have a quick and easy opening when the warm weather returns.
-Repeat the process of adding one bottle for every 20,000 gallons when opening your pool to help pool algae prevention and to ensure an algae-free swimming season.
+Repeat the process when opening your pool to help with the prevention of pool algae.
+It's an easy way to ensure an algae-free swimming season.

 10. Keep a watchful eye on your pool all year long

-The two most important steps in owning an algae-free pool is to maintain a cleaning schedule and to watch for any signs of algae growth.
-Keeping your maintenance schedule will keep nearly all of the algae spores from developing into blooms, but you should always be watching your pool for any algae that may be growing in hard-to-see areas such as pool steps or ladders.
-This also means frequent check-ups of your pool, even while it is closed for winter.
-Clean and check your pool regularly and you should have an algae-free pool and happy swimmers!
+The four most important steps in owning an algae-free pool are to maintain a cleaning schedule, frequently balance and sanitize the water, circulate/filter the water, and watch for any signs of algae growth.
+Keeping a routine maintenance schedule will keep nearly all algae spores from taking over your pool as an algae bloom.
+However, you should always keep a watchful eye on your pool for any algae that may be growing in hard-to-see areas, such as near pool steps or behind ladders.
+This also means frequent check-ups of your pool, even while it is closed for the winter.